Market Design with Distributional Objectives: Main Proofs

 By the induction hypothesis, $\{x\in X\setminus X_k| \exists \xi\in \Xi^*(X) \mbox{ s.t. } \xi(X_k \cup \{x\}) \leq \xi\}$ used in the construction of $C^d$ is the same as $\{x \in X\setminus X'_k|\exists Y \subseteq \mathcal{F}(X) \mbox{ s.t. } X'_k \cup \{x\} \subseteq Y\}$ used in the greedy rule description.
 Therefore, either both algorithms terminate at index $k$ and produce $X_k=X'_k$ or the same contract $x$ is chosen so that $X_{k+1}=X'_{k+1}$.
 This finishes the proof of the mathematical induction hypothesis.

 Therefore, the greedy rule on matroid $(X,\mathcal{F}(X))$ produces $C^d(X)$. \end{proof}

 Now, we finish the proofs of parts (i) and (ii).
 By Lemma \ref{lem:equal}, $C^d(X)$ is a base of the matroid $(X,\mathcal{F}(X))$.
-Therefore, by construction of $\mathcal{F}(X)$, $\xi(C^d(X))\in \Xi^*(X)$, which means that $C^d(X)$ maximizes the diversity index $f$ among subsets of $X$.
-Furthermore, by \citep{gale1968}, $C^d(X)$ merit dominates each set in $\mathcal{F}(X)$, which includes all subsets of $X$ that maximizes the diversity index.
+Therefore, by construction of $\mathcal{F}(X)$, $\xi(C^d(X))\in \Xi^*(X)$, which means that $C^d(X)$ maximizes the distributional objective $f$ among subsets of $X$.
+Furthermore, by \citep{gale1968}, $C^d(X)$ merit dominates each set in $\mathcal{F}(X)$, which includes all subsets of $X$ that maximizes the distributional objective.

 We continue with the proof of part (iii).
 We prove the result in a number of steps.